 “When you were feeling anxious or depressed, did you ever do any of the following to make yourself feel better?
 Talk to friends or family?
 Improve healthy lifestyle behaviors, such as exercise, sleep, and diet?
 Spend time in nature/the outdoors?
 Make a major change in your personal relationships?
 Make a major change in your work situation?
 Take medication as prescribed by a healthcare professional?
 Talk to a mental health professional?
 Engage in religious or spiritual activities or talk to a religious leader?”

 In 2017, I faced a severe bout of anxiety and depression.
 Looking back, I realize that I used every method on that list.
-I talked to friends, family, my pastor, and a licensed counselor in this challenging season.
+During this challenging season, I talked to friends, family, my pastor, and a licensed counselor.
 I learned to say no to unrealistic demands at work and personal relationships and I improved my sleep habits through medication and a sleep apnea machine.

-But to my surprise, taking a walk in a private garden proved to be the catalyst for my recovery.
-Despite my allergies, I found myself walking and observing nature, playing in the water sprinklers, and marveling at the numerous mini-rainbows that appeared at ground level.
+But to my surprise, walking in a private garden catalyzed my recovery.
+Despite my allergies, I walked and observed nature, played in the water sprinklers, and marveled at the numerous mini-rainbows that appeared at ground level.

 Key Points from the Wellcome Global Monitor survey of mental health statistics 2020/2021.

-40% of the world population suffers from some degree of anxiety or depression.
+40% of the world’s population suffers from anxiety or depression.

 Furthermore, anxiety or depression prevented 19% of those polled from carrying out their daily tasks.
 The inability to perform everyday tasks for two weeks or longer due to depression or anxiety was roughly equal in men and women.